-  Step 1- Optimizing Digestion
+Step 1- Optimize Digestion

 After the holidays, it is important to add in fiber-rich foods like fresh fruit, and leafy greens.
 Also a good probiotic is essential, at least 2 billion CFU's but more is better.
-This will help to restore the balance of good bacteria, that gets thrown off with excessive sugar consumption.
+This will help to restore the balance of good bacteria, that gets thrown off with excessive sugar and alcohol consumption.

-Step 2- Restoring Nutrients
+Step 2- Restore Nutrients